The Link between Genealogy and Antique Bottles

 1) Dairies (milk bottles).
 This is a huge field, with thousands of obscure dairies that once operated across the US.
 Most of these types of bottles date (in general) from the 1910s to the 1950s.

 2) Beer brewers (beer, ale bottles).
 Another vast field.
-Many of the larger cities across the US, especially in the East, including Milwaukee, Philadelphia, New York, Chicago, St. Louis, Pittsburgh, Boston, Baltimore, and others, were home to large numbers of breweries and/or beer bottlers.
+Many of the larger cities across the US, especially in the East and Midwest, including Milwaukee, Philadelphia, New York, Chicago, St. Louis, Pittsburgh, Boston, Baltimore, and others, were home to large numbers of breweries and/or beer bottlers.
 Many of these bottles carry the full name of the owner (or firm name) as well as city and state.

 8) Food products manufacturers/distributors (food containers of a very wide range of types).